wp-plugins/rumbletalk-chat-a-chat-with-themes/readme.txt

 == Description ==

-352,280 websites are already using RumbleTalk Chat room, Join NOW!
+383,218 websites are already using RumbleTalk Chat room, Join NOW!

-RumbleTalk is a hosted professional **chat room plugin** to connect you with your web site visitors.
+RumbleTalk is a combination of online group chat and private video and audio talk.
+It is a hosted professional **chat room plugin** to connect you with your web site visitors.
 You may add it to any type of web site, blog or real-time event.
 You may also add it to facebook.